sAksham-Ar/cowin-bot/Readme.md

 python3 bot.py
 ```

-Then just go to the appointments page, selecvt the district after logging in and type anything into the bot and press enter.
+Then just go to the appointments page, select the district after logging in and type anything into the bot and press enter.